Havret/dotnet-activemq-artemis-core-client/README.md

 Please note that this project is currently under active development and is not considered production-ready.
 We are continuously working to improve and stabilize its features, but it does not yet meet all the requirements for production use.

 If you are in search of a production-ready ActiveMQ Artemis client for .NET, we recommend checking out the [AMQP-based client](https://github.com/Havret/dotnet-activemq-artemis-client).
 This alternative client has been battle-tested in production environments for the last few years and supports a wide range of ActiveMQ Artemis features.

+## License

+This project is licensed under the [Apache-2.0 License](https://github.com/Havret/dotnet-activemq-artemis-core-client/blob/main/LICENSE).
+You are welcome to use it freely, without any restrictive obligations.